Klutix/Instagram-Bot/README.md

 ## Usage

-You can simply use the exe. in the *Dist* folder. or You import into a script and run.
-Exmaple:
+You can use the executable in the *Dist* folder or you import into a script and use like:

 ```python
 import instagram_automation